benediktkr/kinesis360/README.md

 $ git diff $fork --no-prefix --patch -- config/ > config-since-fork.patch
 ```

-The `config-since-fork.patch` file has the actual config changes, but the
+These are the changes made to the upstream repo since my fork.
+It **does not show
-full `since-fork.patch` is kept for completeness.
+how my config differs** from the upstream.

 ## Builds